Why Choose Cedars-Sinai Marina del Rey Hospital for Kidney Stones Treatment?

-At Marina Del Rey Hospital, our experienced nephrologists offer a wide range of diagnostic methods and treatment options for patients suffering from kidney stones.
+At Cedars-Sinai Marina del Rey Hospital, our experienced nephrologists offer a wide range of diagnostic methods and treatment options for patients suffering from kidney stones.
 Our specialists work with patients to choose a personalized treatment plan that best suits the patient’s condition.

 Kidney stone disease, also known as nephrolithiasis or urolithiasis, is a condition that consists of the formation of calculi, made of mineral and acid deposits, commonly referred to as stones, inside the kidneys.
 Although these stones form inside the kidneys, they eventually leave the body through the urinary tract.
 If a kidney stone is smaller than 5 millimeters, it can be easily eliminated without causing any symptoms.
 However, if the stone is bigger than 5 millimeters, its elimination can cause severe pain and even hematuria or vomiting.

 Genetics, calcium levels, diet, underlying diseases, dehydration, and other environmental factors can contribute to the formation of kidney stones.
 Kidney stones are by far the most common cause of urinary tract obstruction and affect approximately 1 in every 1000 adults in the United States, accounting for over 2 billion dollars in medical costs per year.